rickhohler/FileSystemKit/README.md

 }
 ```

-## Relationship to RetroboxFS
+## Extensibility

-FileSystemKit provides the foundation for modern file system operations.
-RetroboxFS extends FileSystemKit to support vintage file systems (pre-2000) such as:

-- Apple II (DOS 3.3, ProDOS)
-- Commodore 64 (1541, 1581)
-- Atari 8-bit
-- MS-DOS/PC-DOS (FAT12/16)
-- And more vintage formats

-RetroboxFS depends on FileSystemKit and uses its core types, compression adapters, and pipeline architecture.
+FileSystemKit is designed to be extended by other packages for specialized file system support.
+The core types, protocols, and architecture are all extensible:

+- **Core Types**: `RawDiskData`, `DiskGeometry`, `FileSystemComponent` can be extended
+- **Protocols**: `DiskImageAdapter`, `FileSystemStrategy`, `CompressionAdapter` can be implemented by other packages
+- **Registries**: All registries support registration of custom adapters and strategies
+- **Pipeline Architecture**: The pipeline system can be extended with custom stages

+Other packages can depend on FileSystemKit and extend its functionality for specialized use cases.

 ## Design Principles